All Episodes

 States have been trying to control costs.

-Everybody's been trying to c control cost.
+Everybody's been trying to control costs.

 That's why insurance companies regulate physicians and hospitals so much.

-Um, but for example, a lot of states have legislation that prevent physicians and physician groups from owning their own equipment, whether an MRI machine or laboratory facilities, uh, it makes sense under the insurance company model because you're trying to prevent providers from running up a bill that they're then just shipping.
+But for example, a lot of states have legislation that prevent physicians and physician groups from owning their own equipment, whether an MRI machine or laboratory facilities.

 Well, no different than from what you would have today.

-I mean, you would see different types of groups in different areas, but you could still have you might not have a physician group that had as many specialists on it.
+I mean, you would see different types of groups in different areas, but you could still have, you might not have a physician group that had as many specialists on it.

-It might be more GP centric just because of the population wouldn't support anything else.
+It might be more GP-centric just because of the population wouldn't support anything else.

-He talked about how they're leading the front edge of using telemedicine to get to their rural community.
+Speaking with the governor of Mississippi, he talked about how they're leading the front edge of using telemedicine to get to their rural community.

-Last part, last question.
+All right, last part, last question.

 Does this also include the catastrophic care, which is the cheapest insurance?